run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/event/configuration/set-inventory-connection.md

 title: Set Inventory connection
-Description: Intended to register all properties about the CITSmart Inventory connection, according to the IP and port where the Jboss of the CITSmart Inventory is intalled.
+Description: Intended to register all properties about the 4biz Inventory connection, according to the IP and port where the Jboss of the 4biz Inventory is intalled.
 # Set Inventory connection

-This functionality is intended to register all properties about the CITSmart Inventory connection, according to the IP and port where the Jboss of the CITSmart Inventory is installed.
+This functionality is intended to register all properties about the 4biz Inventory connection, according to the IP and port where the Jboss of the 4biz Inventory is installed.

 Before getting started
 --------------------------